 Browse abandonment subject line myth busters

-Data is helping us kill some long-held myths about high performing emails.
+Data is helping us kill some long-held myths about high-performing email campaigns.
 Let’s look at some browse abandonment subject lines that many people assume generate high open rates, but in reality, fall short of expectations.

 1. Add product personalization

 Product personalization in the subject line incorporates the product or category that the person was browsing.
-Many etailers assume that if you remind the person what they were browsing, they’ll open and buy.
+Many retailers assume that if you remind the person what they were browsing, they’ll open and buy.

-In reality, pulling in the product yielded an open rate 21% below average.
+In reality, pulling in the specific product yielded an open rate 21% below average.

-Remember, the interest level for people who abandon a product page is much harder to determine than someone who abandons a cart.
-The person merely looked at the item on your site.
-Including the product in the subject lines can cross the line from helpful to invasive, deterring the reader from opening the email.
+Remember, the interest level for people who abandon a product page is much harder to determine than for someone who abandons a cart.
+The person merely looked at the item on your site without proceeding to the checkout.
+Including the product name in the subject lines can cross the line from helpful to invasive, deterring the reader from opening the email.